Social media's role in the Arab Spring

-Acknowledgement of the role of social media during the Arab Spring
+Acknowledging the connection between social media and the Arab Spring

-Social media played a significant role facilitating communication and interaction among participants of political protests.
-Protesters used social media to organize demonstrations (both pro- and anti-governmental), disseminate information about their activities, and raise local and global awareness of ongoing events.
-Research from the Project on Information Technology and Political Islam found that online revolutionary conversations often preceded mass protests on the ground, and that social media played a central role in shaping political debates in the Arab Spring.
-Governments used social media to engage with citizens and encourage their participation in government processes; in others, governments monitored internet traffic or blocked access to websites, and in the case of Egypt cut off access to the internet, as part of the government's attempts to prevent uprisings.
-As a result of their research many academics have concluded that social media played a critical role in "mobilization, empowerment, shaping opinions, and influencing change" during the Arab Spring.
+Social media played a significant role in facilitating communication and interaction among participants of political protests.
+Protesters utilized social media, to organize demonstrations (both pro-governmental and anti-governmental), disseminate information about their activities, and raise local and global awareness of ongoing events.
+Research from the Project on Information Technology and Political Islam, found that online revolutionary styled motivations often preceded mass protests on the ground, and that social media played a central role in shaping political debates in the Arab Spring.
+In various countries, governments have used social media as a tool to engage with citizens and encourage their participation in governmental processes.
+Conversely, some administrations have engaged in monitoring internet traffic, restricting access to websites, and in notable cases such as Egypt, entirely discontinuing internet access.
+These measures were often implemented in an effort to discourage potential unrest.
+Extensive research into the role of social media during the Arab Spring, has led many scholars to recognize its significant impact in terms of mobilization, empowerment, shaping opinions, and influencing change.

 Uneven impact of social media on political processes

-Social media's impact varied per country.
+Social media's impact has varied results per country.
 Social networks played an important role in the rapid and relatively peaceful disintegration of at least two regimes in Tunisia and Egypt, where the governing regimes had little or no social base.
 They also contributed to social and political mobilization in Syria and Bahrain, where the Syrian Electronic Army, a still active Syrian "hacktivist" group, was established in order to target and launch cyber attacks against the political opposition and news websites.

 While nine out of ten Egyptians and Tunisians responded to a poll that they used Facebook to organise protests and spread awareness, the role of the social network wasn't central in countries like Syria and Yemen, where there is little Facebook usage.
-During the Arab Spring the number of users of social networks, especially Facebook, rose dramatically in most Arab countries, particularly in those where political uprising took place, with the exception of Libya, which at the time had low Internet access preventing people from doing so.
+During the Arab Spring the number of users of social networks, especially Facebook, rose dramatically in most Arab countries, particularly in those where political protest took place, except for Libya, which at the time had low Internet access preventing people from doing so.

-As previously mentioned government reactions to social media activism differed significantly from country to country.
-While the Tunisian government blocked only certain routes and websites through which protests were coordinated, the Egyptian government went further, first blocking Facebook and Twitter, then completely blocking access to the internet in the country by shutting down the 4 national ISPs and all mobile phone networks on January 28, 2011.
-The Internet blackout in Egypt failed to stop the protests, and instead seemed to fuel them.
-However, because these censorship measures did not prevent the overthrowing of the Egyptian and Tunisian governments, some argue that social media's role in the Arab Spring is overplayed, that other social and political factors were likely at play.
+As previously mentioned, government responses to social media activism varied significantly across countries.
+While the Tunisian government only blocked certain channels used to coordinate protests, the Egyptian government went further, initially blocking Facebook and Twitter, then cutting off all internet access nationwide by shutting down the four national ISPs and mobile phone networks.
+However, the Internet blackout in Egypt failed to stop the protests, seeming to fuel them instead.
+As Zeynep Tufekci explained:

+However, because these censorship measures did not prevent the overthrowing of the Egyptian and Tunisian governments, some argue that social media's role in the Arab Spring is overplayed, and that other, more deterministic factors were likely at play.